tsers/zeison/README.md

 uses [json-smart](https://code.google.com/p/json-smart/) for parsing and rendering so it is **fast** too.

-Zeison is extremely lightweight - it and its transient dependencies (well.. just json-smart) require under 150KB of space.
+Zeison is extremely lightweight - binaries (including json-smart) require under 150KB of space.

 ## Usage